exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 14 - The Unforgiving Light.md

 The war council convened an hour later in Deephollow's great hall—a magnificent chamber the dwarves had carved from living stone, now repurposed as The Exiled's command center.

-Grimm spread maps across the stone table, marking positions with practiced efficiency.
+Gorim spread maps across the stone table, marking positions with practiced efficiency.
 "Three refugee camps.
 Eastern territories, near the old Kharaz'Mar border.
 Six hundred civilians, maybe more."

 "Demon forces?"
 Kaelen asked.